 DNA IN SUPPORT OF ANCESTRY

 DNA analysis creates many resources to connect and reach back countless years but inevitably, individual tests create a multitude of complex presentations each suggesting over-simplified generic groupings.
 The science is very accurate but is processed and presented in what is at times simplistic formats and groupings.
 Even within a single company, results are “revisited” over several years as their database increases and their local clients seek or expect more plausible answers.
 There is a promotional bias in the language.
 By taking several DNA tests across different companies and aligning their results perhaps a clearer picture emerges.
-A further comparison against a family tree timeline can also help to validate findings; I say help to VALIDATE and not VERIFY.
+A further comparison against a family tree timeline can also help to validate findings; I say HELPS TO VALIDATE and not VERIFIES.
 The two should demonstrate some parallels, timelines, origins and relationships.

 To make the following statements about who I am, I use the resources of CRI genetics,

 Ancestry and My Heritage DNA testing results aligned by past generations on my genealogical family tree.
 DNA reveals a pattern with scientific accuracy but also has an element of random selection.
-DNA inheritance is random and is rarely equal or even.

 SUMMARY.
 In RED Continental.
 In BLUE regional.
 In GREEN geographic subsets.